viamrobotics/docs/docs/manage/CLI.md

 All of the `module` commands accept either the `--org-id` or `--public-namespace` argument.

-* Use the `--public-namespace` argument to supply the [namespace](/manage/fleet/organizations/#create-a-namespace-for-your-organization) of your organization, suitable for uploading your module to the Viam Registry and sharing with other users.
+* Use the `--public-namespace` argument to supply the [namespace](/manage/fleet/organizations/#create-a-namespace-for-your-organization) of your organization, suitable for uploading your module to the Viam registry and sharing with other users.
 * Use the `--org-id` to provide your organization ID instead, suitable for sharing your module privately within your organization.

-You may use either argument for the `viam module create` command, but must use `--public-namespace` for the `update` and `upload` commands when uploading as a public module (`visibility: "public"`) to the Viam Registry.
+You may use either argument for the `viam module create` command, but must use `--public-namespace` for the `update` and `upload` commands when uploading as a public module (`visibility: "public"`) to the Viam registry.

 ##### Using the `--platform` argument